 The number of women in STEM (women graduating in core STEM subjects) has grown from 22,020 in 2015/2016 to 22 340 in 2016/2017.
 However, due to more rapid growth in the number of men graduating in these subject areas, the percentage of women in STEM has dropped from 25% to 24%.
 The women in STEM statistics in this article are an insight into what its like in the STEM industries.

 Identifying the universities where STEM courses are well represented with female students will help employers target their recruitment campaigns and increase their diversity.
 We have the data and the experience to help employers create a university targeting plan, request a callback to find out more about this service.

 Women in STEM Subject Breakdowns

 In physical science the growth rate in the number of women graduates in physical science exceeded that of men.
 The number of women who graduated in Physical Sciences degrees grew from 7,505 in 2015/2016 to 8,020 in 2016/2017 and the percentage of graduates that were female overall grew from 40% in 2015/2016 to 41% in 2015/2017.

-In computer science the growth in the number of female graduates was far behind the growth in the number of male graduates (3.1% vs 9% respectively) and women represented just 15% of computer science graduates in 2016/2017 down from 16% in 2015/2016.
+In computer science the growth in the number of female graduates was far behind the growth in the number of male graduates (3.1% vs 9% respectively) and the percentage of women in STEM represented just 15% of computer science graduates in 2016/2017 down from 16% in 2015/2016.

-You can explore the data for more subjects here.
+You can explore the Women in STEM statistics data for more subjects here.